NervanaSystems/ngraph/ABOUT.md

 ----------------

-In this Beta release, nGraph only supports Just In Time compilation, but we plan add support for Ahead of Time compilation in the official release of nGraph. nGraph currently has limited support for dynamic graphs.
+In this Beta release, nGraph only supports Just In Time compilation, but we plan to add support for Ahead of Time compilation in the official release of nGraph. nGraph currently has limited support for dynamic graphs.

 Current nGraph Compiler full stack